ujjwalguptaofficial/fortjs-doc/docs/get-started.md

 }
 ```

-In the above code - `http.get` decorator is used to make our endpoint support only get `Http Method` and parameter value "/" is passed which will set our endpoint path.
+In the above code - `http.get` decorator is used to make our endpoint support only **Get** `Http Method` and parameter value "/" is passed which will set our endpoint path.

 This is how when we hit - `http://localhost:4000/`, the index method is run and we see a html page in the reponse.